Health System Administration

 - Eva A. Rosenthal Professorship in Internal Medicine, in Honor of Gary Reed, M.D.

-W. Gary Reed, M.D., Professor of Internal Medicine and Surgery, is Chief Quality Officer of UT Southwestern University Hospitals & Clinics and Associate Dean for Quality, Safety, and Outcomes Education.
+W. Gary Reed, M.D., Professor of Internal Medicine, is Chief Quality Officer of UT Southwestern University Hospitals & Clinics and Associate Dean for Quality, Safety, and Outcomes Education.
 He heads the Office of Quality Improvement and Safety and oversees clinical quality and patient safety at UT Southwestern, promoting a medical culture that demonstrates a commitment to quality patient care and to developing educational programs that teach the science of continuous quality improvement to faculty, staff, and trainees.
 Dr. Reed, a Fellow of the American College of Physicians, received his medical degree from and performed his residency at UT Southwestern.
-Dr. Reed was the initial recipient of the Patricia and William L. Watson Jr., M.D., Award for Excellence in Clinical Medicine, which recognizes a UT Southwestern clinician whose work exemplifies commitment to outstanding patient care and the advancement of innovative medical therapy.
+Dr. Reed was the initial recipient of the Patricia and William L. Watson Jr., M.D.
+Award for Excellence in Clinical Medicine, which recognizes a UT Southwestern clinician whose work exemplifies commitment to outstanding patient care and the advancement of innovative medical therapy.
 Dr. Reed has previously served as Vice Chairman for Clinical Affairs at Parkland Memorial Hospital.
 His research interests include alternative and herbal medicine and hypertension.

 Steven L. Leach, M.D.

 Holder of the:

-- The Irene Wadel & Robert Atha Professorship of Internal Medicine, in Honor of John W. Burnside, M.D.
+- Irene Wadel & Robert Atha, Jr. Professorship of Internal Medicine, in Honor of John W. Burnside, M.D.

 Randall F. Jones, D.H.A.